ShigekiKarita/ocaml-kaleido-llvm5/README.md

   - `DataLayout.add` is gone?
 - rewrite lexer/parser with menhir
 - support file/stdin evaluations
+- chapter 5: extending the language control flow
+  - need to change `Llvm.build_add variable step_val "nextvar" builder` to `Llvm.build_fadd ...`
+  - need to use `gcc` or `clang` instead of `g++` (bindings.c will be regarded as C++)

 ## TODO
+- fix precedence of operators
-- chapter 5 (extending the language control flow)
+- chapter 6: Extending the Language: User-defined Operators

 ### REPL